-Environmental surveillance at BNL involves the analysis of particulate matter collected on filters, as well as water vapors chemically trapped in a collection medium.
+Environmental surveillance at BNL involves the analysis of particulate matter collected on filters, water vapors chemically trapped in a collection medium, real-time counting of effluent sample air flowing through a steady-state volume of flowing air, and real-time monitoring of ambient air around the Lab site.
 Specific diffuse sources, where particulates or gases could become airborne due to environmental restoration activities, are also monitored, as needed.
 Dose impacts that have the potential to exceed National Emission Standards for Hazardous Air Pollutants (NESHAPs) limits are calculated to show compliance with Department of Energy (DOE) requirements, federal and state laws and regulations, and industry standards.